Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

-The standard Wishart process is commonly applied to model dynamic covariance based on a single multivariate time series.
+The Wishart process in Eq.~\eqref{eq:wishart_process} is commonly applied to model dynamic covariance based on a single multivariate time series.
 For example, in the case of modeling functional connectivity, the Wishart process would be applied with the fMRI time series from a single participant.
 However, in some scenarios, such as in the case of task-based fMRI analyses, one might be interested in an estimate of dynamic covariance at the group level, across multiple participants.
 The input-dependent estimate of functional connectivity $\v{\Sigma}\left( \v{x}\right)$ is then inferred from multiple multivariate time series (in our case: from multiple subjects).

-To achieve this, we extend the Wishart process to a hierarchical model.
+To achieve this, we extend the Wishart process by pooling observations across subjects.
 We expand Eq.~\eqref{eq:y_mvn} in Supplementary Section~\ref{supplementary:wishart_process} by assuming that the observations of all individual subjects share a common covariance matrix:

-where $s$ refers to the number of subjects.
-The observations of the different subjects are independent given the covariance.
-We refer to this model as the \emph{hierarchical Wishart process}.
+where $\Subjects$ refers to the number of subjects.
+The observations of the different subjects are assumed to be independent given the covariance.
+We refer to this model as the \emph{pooled Wishart process}.